cyrmonti/TP_MONTI_DEVOPS/README.md

 To test the virtual machine and Flask application:

-1. Go where you saved the file TP_TAILLEUR_DEVOPS
+1. Go where you saved the file TP_MONTI_DEVOPS
 2. vagrant up
 3. vagrant ssh
 4. python /srv/helloflask.py (or cd /srv and then python helloflask.py)